fairandsmart/consent-manager-lib-ce/README.md

 * run `npm run pack`
 * embed in your MR what has been changed under lib/, _bundles/, docs/

+v3.x is targetted for node 18.
+v2.x is targetted for node 14 and is deprecated.

 # NPM/Node version

+* v3.x+: known to work using node v18.20.8 (npm v10.8.2).
+Use NVM to force version if needed.
-Known to work using node v14.21.3 (npm v6.14.18).
+* v2.x-: known to work using node v14.21.3 (npm v6.14.18).
 Use NVM to force version if needed.

 # Install